UK pub operator Marston's upbeat as Christmas sales rise

-LONDON Jan 27 British pubs and brewery group Marston's, known for its Pitcher & Piano bars and Pedigree ales, said sales had risen 2 percent at its own managed pub restaurants over the Christmas quarter.
+LONDON British pubs and brewery group Marston's (MARS.L), known for its Pitcher & Piano bars and Pedigree ales, said sales had risen 2 percent at its own managed pub restaurants over the Christmas quarter.

 The rise in the 16 weeks to Jan.
 24 at the food-led outlets, the focus of Marston's growth plans, was helped by a 4.8 percent jump over the two-week holiday period.
 Its operating margin also rose.